vitobellini/vitobellini.github.io/_posts/2018-09-29-semauto-semantics-aware-autoencoder.md

 o = g(h \times (W_2 \circ M^T))
 $$

+### User Profile

-Finally, training one autoencoder per user, allow us to reconstruct her user ratings starting from an explicit representation of them in terms of features instead of latent factors.
-We build a user profile by extracting values encoded in the hidden layer, where each neuron corresponds to an explicit feature.
+Finally, by training one autoencoder per user, it's possible to reconstruct her user ratings starting from an explicit representation of them in terms of features instead of latent factors.
+Hence, the user profile can be built by by extracting values encoded in the hidden layer, where each neuron corresponds to an explicit feature.

 {% include mathjax.html %}